 sudo dnf update && sudo dnf upgrade

-” command. - If you are using the two step older version from Fedora 38, such as Fedora 35 or 36, then avoid using the step to directly upgrade in Fedora 38.
+” command. - If you are using the two-step older version of Fedora 40, such as Fedora 37 or 38, then avoid using the step to directly upgrade to Fedora 40 (unless you are a deviant).

-- And also make sure to take backup of your system (or atleast for your files) before performing any system level task like upgrading.
+- And also, make sure to take a backup of your system (or at least your files) before performing any system-level task like upgrading (just do it if you’re a newbie).

 1. First, open your terminal and upgrade your pending updates using the following command: